Good Times Restaurants (NASDAQ:GTIM) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a research report released on Monday morning.
-The brokerage issued a strong-buy rating on the restaurant operator’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a research report issued on Tuesday.
+The brokerage set a “strong-buy” rating on the restaurant operator’s stock.

 Good Times Restaurants Stock Performance

-Good Times Restaurants (NASDAQ:GTIM – Get Rating) last issued its quarterly earnings data on Thursday, December 15th.
-The restaurant operator reported $0.01 earnings per share (EPS) for the quarter.
-Good Times Restaurants had a negative net margin of 1.91% and a negative return on equity of 3.24%.
-The business had revenue of $35.19 million for the quarter.
+Good Times Restaurants (NASDAQ:GTIM – Get Rating) last issued its earnings results on Thursday, December 15th.
+The restaurant operator reported $0.01 EPS for the quarter.
+The company had revenue of $35.19 million during the quarter.
+Good Times Restaurants had a negative return on equity of 3.24% and a negative net margin of 1.91%.

 Recommended Stories